spwhitton/git-remote-gcrypt/README.rst

     to these participants and only signatures from these are accepted.
     ``gpg -k`` lists all public keys you know.

-    When not set we encrypt to your default key and accept any valid signature.
+    If this option is not set, we encrypt to your default key and accept any valid signature.
 This behavior can also be requested explicitly by setting participants to ``simple``.

     The ``gcrypt-participants`` setting on the remote takes precedence over the repository variable ``gcrypt.participants``.